Embracing Kindness: The Key to a Loving Marriage

 I wish more people embraced this philosophy!

-Now, don't get me wrong, there are times when it's important to speak up about things that might not be so "nice."
+Now, don't get me wrong.
+There are times when it's important to speak up about things that might not be so "nice."
+Letting negative thoughts and feelings brew continuously can produce catastrophic results.

-But in my work with couples, I’ve observed that so many people are simply hyper-focused on what isn't working in their marriages or what their spouses are doing "wrong."
+In my work with couples, I’ve observed that many people are hyper-focused on what isn't working in their marriages or what their spouses are doing "wrong."
+This focus can lead to a compelling urge to comment on annoyances, hurts, disappointments, or frustrations.
+After all, they’re just “speaking their truths.”

-Then, it becomes compelling to comment on these annoyances, hurts, disappointments or frustrations because after all, they’re just “speaking their truths.”
-Compounding matters is the belief that talking about dissatisfactions is a way of “working on their marriages.”
+Compounding matters is the belief that discussing dissatisfactions is a way of “working on their marriages.”
+But here’s what really happens:

-When people regularly focus on the negative or criticize their spouse's behaviors, their partner's shut down emotionally or become defensive and strike back.
+When people regularly focus on the negative or criticize their spouse's behaviors, their partners shut down emotionally or become defensive and strike back.
+Instead of improving their lives together, criticism often makes couples grow further apart.

+There's something else to consider.
 Although talking about tough subjects is necessary sometimes, how you talk about these things can really make a difference.

 You can still be nice.

-For example, a wife who attended a 2-day intensive told her husband, "You're a narcissist.
+For example, a wife who attended a two-day intensive told her husband, "You're a narcissist.
 The only person you ever think about is yourself.
 You don't care about my needs to spend more time together."

-Since this woman's need to have a more loving connection with her husband was completely valid, I suggested she try a different approach.
+Let’s just say that I had my work cut out for me.
+Since this woman's need for a more loving connection with her husband was completely valid, I suggested she try a different approach.

-I would love it if you would consider scheduling a date night with me on a weekly basis so that we can enjoy our lives together."
+I said, "Try saying, 'I miss you.
+I've noticed that when we spend more time together, we get along better and have more fun.
+I would love it if you would consider scheduling a date night with me on a weekly basis so that we can enjoy our lives together.'"

+In other words, it helps to request a change rather than register a complaint.
 Express what you'd like to have happen in the future rather than complain about what hasn't happened in the past.
 Start your sentences with, “It would mean a lot to me if you _______,” rather than, “You never _____.”
+You’ll get better results.

 So, I said to him, “I have been thinking.
 I’ve noticed that on weekends, we never do anything fun.
-We don’t go out to dinner or even do fun family things.
+We don’t go out to dinner or even do fun family things.”

 “I can’t believe you don’t want to do more things.
 All we do is sit around the house,” to which he replied angrily (and loudly), “All you ever do is complain!”